h-joo/life-in-germany/Arriving_Germany.md

 ## Getting an apartment to live in ℹ️

-I've split this into another document, you can read about this in [Housing](https://github.com/h-joo/life-in-germany/blob/main/Housing.md)
+I've split this into another document as it's quite lengthy, you can read about this in [Housing](https://github.com/h-joo/life-in-germany/blob/main/Housing.md)

 ## Register at your City ( Wohnungsanmeldung ) ℹ️